The Enforcer (1951 film): Reception

-Noir analysis

-Film critic Dennis Schwartz questioned if the film should be labeled as film noir, writing, "The crime film tells for the first time in film how a mob works and its use of terms such as 'contract', 'hit', and 'finger man.'
+Film critic Dennis Schwartz has questioned whether the film should be labeled as film noir, writing, "The crime film tells for the first time in film how a mob works and its use of terms such as 'contract', 'hit', and 'finger man.'
 It is shot in a semi-documentary style and looked more like a crime caper movie than the film noir category most film critics have classified it under."